Plenituz/barbe/docs/barbe-std.md

-# Barbe's library for Jsonnet templates
+# Barbe's library for Jsonnet components

 Article is the reference documentation for the Jsonnet `barbe` library available using `std.extVar("barbe")`